ThomasForselius/milestone3/README.md

 - [Lucidchart](https://www.lucidchart.com)
     For making mockup diagrams

+- After making the  brainstorming diagram in Lucidchart, I do the following steps:

+1. Go to my github account and create a new repository
+2. I clone that repository to my computer via VSCode using the following code in the terminal: gh repo clone ThomasForselius/milestone3
+    *note: this requires github extension being installed in VSCode and user logged in to the extension*
+3. Now I write all code and add images locally.
+4. When finished with a part of the code, I add, commit and push the changes to github

 - [VSCode](https://code.visualstudio.com/)
     The application was built using the IDE VS Code.
 It's a program for both Windows and MacOS that you run locally but can connect to your github account, built in terminal and live server.
 It's a perfect tool for writing code locally before pushing to github or uploading to the internet.